-Six millimeter.
+Six millimeters.
 Tiny, isn't it?
-And yet, that's enough space for some bat species to get into your home.
-These spaces can be anywhere on your home.
+And yet, that's enough space to let a bat in the attic.
+Although, it's common to have a bat in your attic, these spaces can be anywhere in your home.
 Here are some entry points that bats particularly appreciate.

 The intersections between the roof and the soffits

-The place where the roof and soffits meet can be a good place for bats to enter, as they can take advantage of the space created to sneak into the attic.
+The place where the roof and soffits meet allows easy access for a bat in your attic.
+Bats can take advantage of the space and sneak into the attic.

 Electrical conduits are spaces that allow electrical wires and cables to enter a house to supply electricity.
 Bats can sneak into your house, especially if your house is not connected to an underground power grid.

 A hole as small as 6 mm in diameter in size allows enough space to let a bat into the attic.